VagabondAzulien/dotfiles/README.md

 Configuration files (often called dot-files because they start with a ".") for the applications I use on a regular basis.

-More details about specific application configurations can be found in their respective directories.

 ### Requirements

 You'll need `make` for the automated linking of the dotfiles.
 Obviously you'll need the related program for each config file to be applicable.

 ## Installation
 > 1. git clone git@github.com:VagabondAzulien/dotfiles.git